adudu21isme/rbxrulebreakers/README.md

 Q: Why and when did this exist?

 A: The RbxRuleBreakers List has been active since November 17, 2024.
-The reason why this was created is because adudu21 has gotten tired of how many rule breakers exist and was as-well inspired by Moderation For Dummies (another project/organization, created by Ruben Sim).
+The reason why this was created is because adudu21 had gotten tired of how many rule breakers exist and was as-well inspired by Moderation For Dummies (another project/organization, created by Ruben Sim).

 You may find more questions within the [![Discord](https://img.shields.io/badge/Discord-black.svg?logo=Discord&logoColor=white)](https://discord.gg/U7JstgHdyg) Server.